Events and Calendar

 ACAT is offering three free places on the day for those planning a research project in CAT.
 To apply, please send a project description, in no more than 2000 words, to firstname.lastname@example.org

 The description should include:

 - Your main research question

 - The method you are planning to use to answer it

 - Any previous work or publications that you would be building on

 - The next steps you intend to take to get the project off the ground

 It should be a realistic project that you would like to develop and would lead to a publication.
 It may be possible to link you up with a mentor to help you progress with it, if needed.
 Successful applicants will be invited to present their project at a future ACAT research day.
-Deadline for responses is 10th January 2019
+The deadline for this opportunity has now passed.

 Booking is through ACAT and subject to ACAT’s Terms and Conditions which are available at this link.
 Conference downloads and booking and payment details are available through the event page at this link.